n8n-io/n8n-docs/docs/insight2/data-sources/rethinkdb.md

 ---
-id: rethinkdb
-title: Rethinkdb
+title: RethinkDB
+description:
+tags:
+  - Insight²
+  - Data Sources
 ---

-# Rethinkdb
+# RethinkDB

 Insight can connect to rethinkdb databases to read and write data.
 For more info visit::https://rethinkdb.com/api/javascript/.com/